-A landing page is a customized web page that has been designed specifically to funnel visitors from adverts social media referrals and convert them to customers.
-A landing page is highly targeted and optimized to increase a business’ sales.
+A landing page is a customized web page that has been designed specifically to funnel visitors from adverts’ social media referrals and convert them to customers.
+A landing page is highly targeted and optimized to increase a business’s sales.
 It is very important for any entity or business to have a landing page.

 This is the first page where someone who has been referred to your site “lands”.
-A great landing page will make a potential customer to make a purchase decision, urging them how great the product or service is and make them want to buy it.
+A great landing page will make a potential customer make a purchase decision, urging them to how great the product or service is and making them want to buy it.

-Landing pages will help increase sales, build up conversions and encourage signing up.
+Landing pages will help increase sales, build up conversions, and encourage signing up.
 A landing page can be a stand-alone page, which means it does not have to be necessarily linked with a business’ homepage.
-People will show interest in your products by landing on your landing page.
+People will show interest in your products by land on your landing page.

 What’s the Difference Between a Homepage and a Landing Page?